BSc (Hons) Applied Sports & Exercise Sciences (with Foundation Year)

 by The British Association of Sport and Exercise Sciences (BASES)

-Applied Sport &Exercise Sciences at WGU
+Applied Sport &Exercise Sciences at Wrexham University

 Thinking of a career in Sport & Exercise Sciences?
-Hear from lecturers and students about our Applied Sport & Exercise Sciences degree at Wrexham Glyndwr University.
+Hear from lecturers and students about our Applied Sport & Exercise Sciences degree at Wrexham University.

-Why choose this course?
+Why choose? this course?

 This course is designed to meet the needs of students wishing to follow a career within a sports and exercise environment.
 It provides insight, understanding, and the necessary skills that are required to develop a range of ability athletes and teams, thereby examining sport and exercise from both performance and participative perspectives.